OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Telnet daemon (optional).
 You can switch antennas using telnet commands
   * Usage scenarios: Arduino based hardware antenna control box, automating antenna grounding based lightning strikes information
   * look at docs/ant-switch-daemon-wrapper.txt
-* Antenna switching can be make from http url with a parameter, e.g. my_kiwi:8073/?ext=ant,6 would select antenna #6 if you do not use antenna mixing mode
+* Antenna switching can be made from the http url with a parameter,
+e.g. my\_kiwi:8073/?ext=ant,6 would select antenna #6 and
+my\_kiwi:8073/?ext=ant,6,3 would select antennas #6 and #3.
+Instead of an antenna number a sub-string of the antenna description can be specified.
+See the extension help button for details.

 ## Required hardware